Varna Airport: History

-The history of the airport dates back to 1916 when two sheds for the first hydro-port in Bulgaria were built in the Peinerdzhik area (present-day Chaika residential area).
-Irregular mail-plane service from Sofia to Varna was held between 1919 and 1920 and it was not until 1947 that a permanent airline between the two cities was established.
-What had grown into Tihina Airport was situated west of the present-day Asparuhov bridge and was indeed quite primitive for the demands of a modern city.
-Thus in 1946 a decision was made and a new airport was constructed several kilometres west of the city, near the village (now town) of Aksakovo, with local people enthusiastically working on the site together with the constructors.
-Construction and improvement continued throughout the years, with a new terminal built in 1972 and a new runway in 1974.

-In 2013, a new passenger terminal opened and the one constructed in the 20th century was closed down.
+In 2013, a new passenger terminal [Terminal 2] opened and the Terminal 1 constructed In 1972 permanently closed while Terminal 3 opened in 2007, so Varna Airport had only 1 terminal before 2007.

 There are domestic and international flights from Varna to about 70 destinations in 25 countries, with Bulgarian and foreign airlines.
 The airport is close to the Port of Varna and the railway system.
 The airport has one asphalt-covered runway 09/27 with ILS CAT I system on 09 edge and a parking apron for 24 aircraft.

-In June 2006 the Bulgarian Government awarded Fraport AG Frankfurt Airport Services Worldwide a 35-year-long concession on both Varna and Burgas airports in return for investments exceeding €500 million, including a new passenger terminal by 2008.
+In June 2006 the Bulgarian Government awarded Fraport AG Frankfurt Airport Services Worldwide a 40-year-long concession on both Varna and Burgas airports in return for investments exceeding €500 million, including a new passenger terminal by 2008.

 From 15 October 2011 until 28 February 2012, Varna airport was closed for a reconstruction of the runway.
 All flights were operated to/from Burgas Airport.

 In 2016 the airport handled 1,689,595 passengers - a 20.8% increase compared to 2015.

+On June 16, 2023 at Varna Airport, "Fraport Twin Star Airport Management" AD officially opened the completely renewed Taxiway (ECHO).